QAQdev/onekos/README.md

 # onekos
-A mini kernel of ZJU OS
+A mini kernel of ZJU OS, built from scratch.